julian-pacilio/julian-pacilio/README.md

 Programmer and Designer specialized in Frontend and UX/UI Design for Web pages / Mobile Applications, mainly with JavaScript and PHP programming languages.
 My main traits are responsible, efficient, pragmatic and creative.

-* 💻  FrontEnd Developer React
+* 💻  FrontEnd Developer
 * 🖥️  See my portfolio [here](https://pacilio-julian.vercel.app)
 * 🧠  I'm interesting on learning Typescript and Next.js
 * ⭕  Working at ADA ITW as FrontEnd mentor/teacher
+* 💻  Working at APTEK as FrontEnd Developer & PHP Developer

 ### Skills